Metamorphosen: Composition history

 By 1944, Strauss was in poor health and needed to visit the Swiss spa at Baden near Zürich.
-But he was unable to get the Nazi government's permission to travel abroad.
-Karl Böhm, Paul Sacher and Willi Schuh came up with a plan to get the travel permit: a commission from Sacher and invitation to the premiere in Zurich.
+He was unable to get the Nazi government's permission to travel abroad.
+Karl Böhm, Paul Sacher, and Willi Schuh came up with a plan to get the travel permit: a commission from Sacher and invitation to the premiere in Zurich.
 The commission was made in a letter by Böhm on August 28, 1944, for a "suite for strings".
 Strauss replied that he had been working for some time on an adagio for 11 strings.
 In fact, his early work on Metamorphosen was for a septet (2 violins, 2 violas, 2 cellos and a bass).
 The starting date for the score is given as 13 March 1945, which suggests that the destruction of the Vienna opera house the previous day gave Strauss the impetus to finish the work and draw together his previous sketches in just one month (finished on 12 April 1945).

-As with his other late works, Strauss builds the music from a series of small melodic ideas "which are the point of departure for the development of the entire composition."
-In this unfolding of ideas "Strauss applies here all of the rhetorical means developed over the centuries to express pain."
+As with his other late works, Strauss builds the music from a series of small melodic ideas "which are the point of departure for the development of the entire composition".
+In this unfolding of ideas "Strauss applies here all of the rhetorical means developed over the centuries to express pain".
 But he also alternates passages in a major key expressing hope and optimism with passages of sadness, as in the finales of both Gustav Mahler's 6th Symphony and Pyotr Ilyich Tchaikovsky's 6th Symphony.
 The overall structure of the piece is "a slow introduction, a quick central section, and a return to the initial slower tempo", which echoes the structure of Death and Transfiguration.